oneofthezombies/barna/README.md

 # Barna

-It is a scripting language written in Unix shell script and Windows batch script.
+Barna is a scripting language for the command line that does not require a runtime installation.
+This is because it uses Unix shell scripts and Windows batch scripts as runtime.
-The name _Barna_ comes from a _barnacle_ that lives on a clam _shell_.
+The name "Barna" comes from a barnacle that lives on a clam shell.

 ![Mascot](/resource/mascot.webp)

+Barna Runtime